 Opposition unity important for protests: Amartya Sen

-Days after demanding that the amended citizenship act be scrapped, Nobel laureate Amartya Sen on Monday stressed the importance of opposition unity to carry out any protest for a cause.
+Days after demanding that the amended citizenship act be scrapped, Nobel laureate Amartya Sen has stressed the importance of opposition unity to carry out any protest for a cause.
 However, he said even in the absence of opposition unity, protests can continue.

 The economist was answering journalists here over the countrywide CAA-NPR-NRC protests.
 "For any kind of protest, opposition unity is important.
 Then protests become easier.
 Unity is important if the protest is for a proper cause," Sen told journalists here on Monday night.